nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The following section will guide you on how to use the commands relating to the operations for managing lessons of students in TAB.
 A `Lesson` _**must**_ have the following fields: a start `date`, a `time range` and a `subject`.

-A `Lesson` can be categorised in to 2 types:
+A `Lesson` can be categorised into 2 types:
 1. A _**weekly**_ recurring lesson
 2. A one-off makeup lesson.